rolandjlevy/registration-and-login-with-MERN/README.md

 ## Setup 🛠️

-- Clone this repo: `git clone https://github.com/rolandjlevy/registration-and-login-with-MERN.git`
+- 1. Clone this repo: `git clone https://github.com/rolandjlevy/registration-and-login-with-MERN.git`
+- 2. Go into the directory named `registration-and-login-with-MERN`
-- Install dependencies by running `npm install`
+- 3. Install the server dependencies by running `npm install`
+- 4. Install the client dependencies by running `npm run client-install`
-- Create a `.env` file in the root directory
+- 5. Create a `.env` file in the root directory
-- Add the environment variables to the `.env` file (I will provide these in an email)
+- 6. Add the environment variables to the `.env` file (I will provide these in an email)
-- Start the client and server with `npm run dev` and go to `http://localhost:3000`
+- 7. Start the client and server with `npm run dev` then go to `http://localhost:3000`

 ## Technologies 👨‍💻